dzentota/secure-db/README.md

 ## Security

-If you discover any security vulnerabilities, please send an email to security@secure-db.com instead of using the issue tracker.
+If you discover any security vulnerabilities, please send an email to webtota@gmail.com instead of using the issue tracker.

 ## Changelog

+### 1.1.0
+- Added macro substitution for conditional SQL blocks using `{ }` syntax
+- Improved SQLite identifier quoting with smart detection
+- Enhanced placeholder processing to handle mixed placeholder types correctly
+- Added comprehensive macro substitution examples

 ### 1.0.0
 - Initial release